 I grew up at the intersection of multiple cultures and mixed identities.
-Growing up in Utah, the child of a mormon farmer turned physician and a South Korean visual artist, I'm fascinated by the cross pollination of ideas, skills, and talents.
+Growing up in Utah, the child of a mormon farmer turned physician and a Korean visual artist, I'm fascinated by the cross pollination of ideas, skills, and talents.
 In my teens I began experimenting with photography, videography, and video editing, creating skate montages and short films.

 My academic pursuits initially led me to studying Industrial Engineering at Virginia Tech where I co-founded Fighting Gravity, a blacklight illusion performance group which gained notoriety while competing on America’s Got Talent.
 Inspired by the world of music, technology, and performance art, I pursued an education in the Show Production program at Full Sail University in Orlando, Florida.

 In 2013 I moved to New York City, where I assisted immersive theatre director Michael Counts on a variety of non-traditional experiences such as Paradiso, The Beacon, and The Walking Dead Experience.
-Beyond my roles as a designer, I began tapping back into my videography and editing roots by creating teasers, trailers, and behind-the-scenes content.
+Beyond my roles as a designer, I began tapping back into my videography and editing roots by creating teasers, trailers, and behind-the-scenes videos.

 Want to hear my story in podcast form?
 Check out my interview with